MayeulLaneyrie/minishell/README.md

 ## by Mayeul Laneyrie & Benjamin Ifrah @42Paris

-This is a simple shell inspired by bash made for 42 school cursus.
+This is a simple shell inspired by bash and made for the 42 school cursus.
 Its functionalities include file redirection, variable substitution, piping and a few builtins.